JeroenDeDauw/GitHub/README.md

     $egGitHubFetcher = 'mediawiki';

+### Syntax highlighting

+If you want code syntax highlighting you need to have the [SyntaxHighlight](https://www.mediawiki.org/wiki/Extension:SyntaxHighlight) extension enabled and configured.

 ## Usage

 Add `{{#github:FileName}}` to your wiki page, where FileName is the name of the file you want to embed.